cko-976/Salary-Prediction/README.md

 It is also useful for anyone wanting to learn how to select a model using K-fold Cross-Validation.

-Other people have done work on this data set, for example [Ron Kohavi](https://www.aaai.org/Papers/KDD/1996/KDD96-033.pdf), 1996, "Scaling Up the Accuracy of Naives-Bayes Classifier: A Decsion Tree hybrid", used the adult data to show the usefulness of Naives-Bayes Classifier.
+Other people have done work on this data set, for example [Ron Kohavi](https://www.aaai.org/Papers/KDD/1996/KDD96-033.pdf), 1996, "Scaling Up the Accuracy of Naives-Bayes Classifier: A Decsiion Tree hybrid", used the adult data to show the usefulness of Naives-Bayes Classifier.
-The data has also been used by in work titled ['adult income predictor'](https://www.youtube.com/watch?v=RdggP4yuIHY) using different classifiers, such as Decision Tree, Gradient Boost Classifier and Logistic Regression.
+The data has also been used in work titled ['adult income predictor'](https://www.youtube.com/watch?v=RdggP4yuIHY) using different classifiers, such as Decision Tree, Gradient Boost Classifier and Logistic Regression.

 ## Data